selego/whitepaper/articles/Complexity and Componentization.md

 ## Conclusion

-A pragmatic approach is key.
-That’s why I prefer AHA over DRY or WET.
+We prefer AHA over DRY or WET.
 It helps you stay mindful of abstractions without rigid rules on when to extract code.
-If you find yourself mired in bad abstractions, take heart!
+DRY on the other hand is easier to follow.
+So you might be asked to do this at SELEGO.

 Optimize for change and always keep in mind: big components at early stages, componentize as your product matures.
 In my opinion, prefer WET or AHA for a more flexible and readable codebase.